projectcalico/calico/master/networking/ip-autodetection.md

 ### Concepts

-#### Auto detecting node IP address and subnet
+#### Autodetecting node IP address and subnet

 For internode routing, each {{site.prodname}} node must be configured with an IPv4 address and/or an IPv6 address.
 When you install {{site.prodname}} on a node, a node resource is automatically created using routing information that is detected from the host.
-For some deployments, you may want to update auto detection to ensure nodes get the correct IP address.
+For some deployments, you may want to update autodetection to ensure nodes get the correct IP address.

 **Sample default node resource after installation**